ameykasbe/aion/README.md

 * Fields and Methods can be placed in any order in the arguments.

 #### Fields
-* Fields should be wrapped with Field()
+* Fields should be wrapped with Field case.
+* Any number of fields can be added with no boundation on the order of the arguments.

 #### Constructor
 * Only one constructor should be placed in the Class definition.
 * Constructor should be wrapped with Constructor()
-* Inside constructor, multiple instructions/exprssions can be written.
+* Inside constructor, multiple instructions/expressions can be written.
+* No boundation on the order of constructor in the class definition.

 #### Methods
-* Methods have a format
+* Methods have a particular format
   * First argument is the method name
   * Second argument is the List of parameters
-* After second, arbitrary number of parameters can be passed.
+  * After second argument, arbitrary number of parameters can be passed.
 These specify the instructions.

 * Examples -
   ```